 Ducasse and Quick: A Big Mac would never be as elegant as this one.
 Waiters would be watching you closely.
-More Coca Cola, monsieur?
+More Coca-Cola, monsieur?
 At once!
-The french fries might be greasy and over saturated*, but they would be presented on a parchment of the finest quality, stacked like the hand-picked logs of a sky resort lodge.
+The french fries might be greasy and over saturated*, but they would be presented on a parchment of the finest quality, stacked like the hand-picked logs of a ski resort lodge.
 The hamburgers would taste like shit, but extremely beautiful; they would be the exact replica of the photo on the menu.
-Though the food would only cost 2 quid, but the scene and service would set you back at least 100.
+Though the food would only cost 2 quid, the scene and service would set you back at least 100.

 *Note from the editor: And not even potato, for that matter.